kubereboot/website/content/en/docs/configuration.md

 kured_reboot_required{node="ip-xxx-xxx-xxx-xxx.ec2.internal"} 0
 ```

-Note: Use `--metrics-port` to set a different post where metrics should listen.
+Note: Use `--metrics-host` and/or `--metrics-port` to set a different address
+where metrics should listen.
+The values of these flags will be put together
+like "<host>:<port>" to define a complete listen address for the metrics
+server.

 The purpose of this metric is to power an alert which will summon an
 operator if the cluster cannot reboot itself automatically for a